The questions

 What if one of us gets emotional or cries?

-It happens, especially with the slower tantric work.
+Slow touch and long stretches of stillness, especially in the tantric work, can bring up things that don't normally have room to surface.
+Tears in a session are usually a good sign, not a problem to manage.
 The therapist won't make a thing of it.
-They'll slow right down, or pause altogether, and stay with you until you feel ready to carry on.
+They'll slow right down, or pause altogether, and stay with you until you're ready to carry on.
 They're used to it, they don't take it personally, and they don't probe afterwards.
 Most people walk out lighter than they came in.
+A few say afterwards that part of the session was the part they needed most.

 What if one of us gets aroused?